Design is not decoration: why brand systems are the most misunderstood asset in business

 And then you move on.

-This isn’t a creativity problem.
+This isn’t a creativity issue.

-It’s a systems problem.
+It’s a systems issue.

 A brand system is a decision-making engine

-It answers questions before they’re asked:
+It answers questions before they surface:

 • What does innovation look like in our visual language?